 In the most serious cases, a rear-end collision victim could die from their injuries.
 Louisiana law CC § 2315.2 allows immediate family members to seek compensation for their loss and related financial damages when this occurs.

-Recoverable Damages in Rear-End Collisions
+Recoverable Damages in Rear-End Crashes

 After getting hurt in a rear-end accident, the financial recovery you pursue could include the costs you paid and the losses you experienced.
 These are known as your accident damages.
-Examples of the damages typically available in a typical rear-end crash claim include:

 - Medical treatment